abdulrahmanahme/Chat-app/README.md

 A new Flutter project.

 ## Getting Started
+ - How work with Chap app
+ - First page is login page
+ - click to create and account

-This project is a starting point for a Flutter application.
+ - after the you will login in all user screen and will found all user start chat with them This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: